kanytu/android-material-drawer-template/README.md

 **NEW**
 =======
 **I released a new template.
-You can install it on your Android Studio to create Material Design applications easy than ever.
+You can install it on your Android Studio to create Material Design applications easier than ever.
 Check it out here:**  https://github.com/kanytu/Android-studio-material-template

 ----------